Johnson Amendment: Repeal efforts

-In the 2010s, the Alliance Defending Freedom made attempts to challenge the Johnson Amendment through the Pulpit Freedom Initiative, which urges Protestant ministers to violate the statute in protest.
+In the 2010s, the Alliance Defending Freedom (ADF) made attempts to challenge the Johnson Amendment through the Pulpit Freedom Initiative, which urges Protestant ministers to violate the statute in protest.
 The ADF contends that the amendment violates First Amendment rights.

 During his 2016 presidential campaign, Donald Trump called for the repeal of the amendment.
-On February 2, 2017, after becoming President, Trump vowed at the National Prayer Breakfast to "totally destroy" the Johnson Amendment, White House Press Secretary Sean Spicer announced to the press that Trump "committed to get rid of the Johnson Amendment", "allowing our representatives of faith to speak freely and without retribution", and Republican lawmakers introduced legislation that would allow all 501(c)(3) organizations to support political candidates, as long as any associated spending was minimal.
+On February 2, 2017, newly-elected President Trump vowed at the National Prayer Breakfast to "totally destroy" the Johnson Amendment, White House Press Secretary Sean Spicer announced to the press that Trump "committed to get rid of the Johnson Amendment ... allowing our representatives of faith to speak freely and without retribution", and Republican lawmakers introduced legislation that would allow all 501(c)(3) organizations to support political candidates, as long as any associated spending was minimal.

 On May 4, 2017, Trump signed the "Presidential Executive Order Promoting Free Speech and Religious Liberty."
 The executive order does not repeal the Johnson Amendment, nor does it allow ministers to endorse from the pulpit, but it does halt the enforcement of its consequences by directing the Department of Treasury that "churches should not be found guilty of implied endorsements where secular organizations would not be."
-Douglas Laycock, speaking to The Washington Post, indicated that he was not aware of any cases where such implied endorsements have caused problems in the past.
-Walter B. Jones Jr. had been the principal congressional advocate for repealing the speech restriction altogether and had support from the Family Research Council in modifying religious speech language in the Kevin Brady sponsored tax re-write legislation styled, the Tax Cuts and Jobs Act of 2017.
+Douglas Laycock, a leading law professor in the areas of religious liberty, spoke to The Washington Post, saying that he was not aware of any cases where such implied endorsements have caused problems in the past.

-The final version of the major tax rewrite legislation passed in December 2017 does not include the House repeal of the Johnson Amendment because the Senate parliamentarian ruled that it violated the Byrd Rule for reconciliation legislation.
+Republican Representative Walter B. Jones Jr. was the principal congressional advocate for repealing the speech restriction altogether and had support from the Family Research Council in modifying religious speech language in the Kevin Brady-sponsored tax re-write legislation known as the Tax Cuts and Jobs Act of 2017.
+However, the final version of the legislation passed in December 2017 did not include the House repeal of the Johnson Amendment, because the Senate parliamentarian ruled that it violated the Byrd Rule for reconciliation legislation.

+In a July 7, 2025, court filing, the IRS carved out a significant new exception to the Johnson Amendment, saying churches are allowed to endorse political candidates in their "usual channels of communication" with no tax-related consequences.